 You can find it on Spotify, SoundCloud, and Apple Podcasts.

-That's been a great place too for me to share many of my interviews with you.
+That's been a great place, too, for me to share many of my interviews with you.

-Um so much fun interacting with all of you.
+So much fun interacting with all of you.

-Love being on the show today, and one of my biggest requests was can you please get me Pastor Jack Hibb?
+And one of my biggest requests was, can you please get me Pastor Jack Hibbs?

-because I am a huge fan of his.
+Because I am a huge fan of his.

 I listen to his sermons all the time, even though I am on the exact opposite side of the country.